raspberrypilearning/pick-your-favourite/en/step_4.md

 ## Change some content

-In this step, you will add the text content and colours to the first slot on your webpage for each of the options.
+In this step, you will add the text content and colours to the first paragraph on your webpage for each of the options.

 ### What content will you add?

 --- task ---

-Decide what the titles of each of your content slots will be.
+Decide what the titles of each of your content paragraphs will be.

 **Think about**
 + What three things should all fans of your theme know about?